-- Section A.1, "server.xml"
+- server.xml

-- Section A.2, "default-web-site.xml"
+- default-web-site.xml

-- Section A.3, "data-sources.xml"
+- data-sources.xml

 The server.xml and default-web-site.xml files define the application.
-They also define omsdk, which is an application that the wireless feature in OracleAS uses.
+They also define mask, which is an application that the wireless feature in Oracle Application Server uses.

-These configuration files are located in the \$J2EE_HOME/config directory.
+These configuration files are located in the J2EE_HOME/config directory.

-For a detailed description of configuration files, see the Oracle Application Server Containers for J2EE User's Guide.
+See Also: Oracle Application Server Containers for J2EE User's Guide for detailed description of configuration files.